Sports Performance Specialists

 Developing Your Routine

 Say, for example, you play in a baseball league and you’d like to smack balls out of the park more often than you do.
 Doing pushups and weight training to build arm and upper body strength is great, but it may not translate directly to the field.
-Instead, your NYC physical therapist can help you develop a specific regimen that is perfect for your goals.
+Instead, your Brooklyn physical therapist can help you develop a specific regimen that is perfect for your goals.
 What part of your swing needs more pop?
 Is it the way you step into it?
 The way your hands drop?
 The way your waist pivots?

 The point is that once you and your physical therapist review your technique and find a way to achieve your goals, you come away with a set of exercises that’s tailored to your exact needs.